wp-plugins/shortpixel-image-optimiser/readme.txt

 == Description ==

-The ShortPixel WordPress plugin optimizes images automaticaly using both lossy and lossless compression, thus improving your website performance.
+ShortPixel is an image compression tool that helps improve your website performance.
+The plugin optimises images automatically using both lossy and lossless compression.
 Resulting, smaller, images are no different in quality from the original.

-ShortPixel uses advanced compression technology that reduces image size without any before/after differences.

-Features included:
+ShortPixel uses powerful algorithms that enable your website to load faster, use less bandwidth and rank better in search.

+The ShortPixel package includes:

-   - Both lossy and lossless optimisation
+	- Both lossy and lossless optimisation: you can choose between the two types of compression.
+Lossy for photographs.
+Lossless for technical drawings, clip art and comics.
+	- Up to 90% compression rate: with lossy compression images that were 3MB can crunch to 307Kb, with no before/after differences.
-   - Supported formats: JPG, PNG, GIF (including animated)
+	- Supported formats: JPG, PNG, GIF (including animated): optimisation applies to JPG, PNG and static GIF.
+NEW UPDATE: we introduced optimisation for animated GIFs.
-   - Batch image optimisation
-   - Powerful algorithms
-   - Quick backups
-   - Less bandwidth usage
-   - Up to 90% compression rate
-   - Better search ranking
-   - Super fast websites
+	- Backup and restore originals: if you ever want to return to the original version, images are automatically stored in a backup folder on your hosting servers.
+	- Batch image optimisation:  Bulk Optimisation tool now available.
+Crunch your past image gallery, and downsize your website in minutes.

-On the https://ShortPixel.com website, we are offering an API you can also use for image optimisation purposses.
+On the https://ShortPixel.com website, we offer free access to the ShrtPixel API which you can use for further image optimisation purposes.

 == Installation ==